AckeeCZ/anko-constraint-layout/README.md

 `CheckBox`, `RadiButton`, `SeekBar`, etc. it is strongly advised to specify a static id so that Android framework can restore the view's state automatically.

-If you want to disable this functionality, you may toggle a generateIds to false.
+If you want to disable this functionality, you may set generateIds to false.
 ```kotlin
 val view = context.constraintLayout {